 All goods and services are sold subject to the terms and conditions of sale of the company within GE Healthcare which supplies them.
-A copy of these terms and conditions is available on request.
+GE Healthcare reserves the right, subject to any regulatory and contractual approval, if required, to make changes in specifications and features shown herein, or discontinue the product described at any time without notice or obligation.
 Contact your local GE Healthcare representative for the most current information.